-- Yarn can sometimes get wrapped around the spool if you go to fast.
+- Yarn can sometimes get wrapped around the spool if you go too fast.

 Are you looking for an easier way to wind your yarn?
 This beautifully crafted and designed knitting tool is a quiet achiever.

 Approximately 1 pound of fingering weight yarn and around ten ounces of worsted weight yarn can be wound.
-(Note: the two measurements can’t be winded at the same time.)
+Ten ounces is about the maximum capacity of worsted weight yarn.

 - These winders are designed for durability and years of use.

 - Made in the USA.